kanootoko/digitalModel_provision/README.md

   can be set to "mean" to return mean value of the column.
 * **/api/provision_v3/prosperity/districts**: returns the prosperity value of districts.
 Takes social_group, `service`/`city_function`/`infrastructure`,
   `district` and `provision_only` as optional parameters.
 Each pameter except of `provision_only` is "all" if not given - that means that every column will be returned.
-Each parameter except of `provision_only` can be set to "mean" to return mean value of the column
+Each parameter except of `provision_only` can be set to "mean" to return mean value of the column.
 * **/api/list/social_groups**: returns list of social groups.
 If you specify a city_function and/or living_situation,
   only relative social groups will be returned.
 * **/api/list/city_functions**: returns a list of city functions.
 If you specify a social_group and/or living_situation,